Hockey: Inline hockey

+There are puck-based and ball-based variants.
+Inline hockey puck variant is played by two teams, consisting of four skaters and one goalie, on a dry rink divided into two halves by a center line, with one net at each end of the rink.
+The game is played in two 20-minute periods.
+The sport is recognized as being governed by World Skate which organizes FIRS Inline Hockey World Championships.
+The International Ice Hockey Federation organized IIHF Inline Hockey World Championships but it has discontinued.
+On the other hand, ball-based variant is governed by International Inline Skater Hockey Federation.

 Inline sledge hockey

 Based on ice sledge hockey, inline sledge hockey is played to the same rules as inline puck hockey (essentially ice hockey played off-ice using inline skates).
 There is no classification point system dictating who can play inline sledge hockey, unlike the situation with other team sports such as wheelchair basketball and wheelchair rugby.
 Inline sledge hockey is being developed to allow everyone, regardless of whether they have a disability or not, to complete up to world championship level based solely on talent and ability.

 The first game of organized inline sledge hockey was played at Bisley, Surrey, England, on December 19, 2009, between the Hull Stingrays and the Grimsby Redwings.
 Matt Lloyd is credited with inventing inline sledge hockey, and Great Britain is seen as the international leader in the game's development.